mdickin/httpClientFactory/README.md

  - If `AgentOptions` is null, default settings are used (recommended)

 HttpClient
+- `.setAuthorization(scheme, parameter)`
+ - Sets the Authorization header to `scheme parameter`
+ - Returns `HttpClient`
+- `.setBasicAuth(username, password)`
+ - Sets the Authorization header to use basic authentication with the given credentials
+ - Returns `HttpClient`
 - `.addHandler(HttpClientHandler)`
+ - Adds an HttpClientHandler to run on requests and responses
+ - Request handlers are run in the order they're added.
+The first handler added will run first
+ - Response handlers are run in the reverse order.
+The _last_ handler added will run first
  - Returns `HttpClient`
 - `.get(url, RequestBody)`
  - Returns `Promise`